Ado (singer): Early life and musical beginnings: 2002–2020

-Debut with "Usseewa": 2020–present
+Major label debut and first album: 2020–2022

-On October 15, 2020, Ado announced that she would make her debut with Universal Music Japan.
-On October 23, the day before her 18th birthday, she released the digital single "Usseewa" written by Vocaloid producer syudou.
-The music video, released on her own YouTube channel, reached 5 million views by November 14.
+On October 15, 2020, Ado announced that she would make her debut with Universal Music Japan sublabel Virgin Music.
+On October 23, the day before her 18th birthday, she released her debut single "Usseewa" written by Vocaloid producer Syudou.
+The music video, released on her YouTube channel, reached 5 million views by November 14.
 On December 10, 2020, "Usseewa" ranked number 1 on Spotify Viral 50 Japan.
 On December 24, she released her second single "Readymade" written by Vocaloid producer Surii, as a digital release.

 By January 23, 2021, "Usseewa" had reached 40 million views on YouTube, and on February 3, 2021, it ranked number 1 on both Oricon Digital Singles Chart and Oricon Streaming Chart.
 On February 14, she released her third single, "Gira Gira", written by Vocaloid producer teniwoha, as a digital release.
 Four days later on February 18, the number of subscribers on her YouTube channel exceeded 1 million.
 On March 15, 2021, "Usseewa" reached number one on the Billboard Japan Hot 100, and on March 20, the music video on YouTube reached 100 million views, 148 days after its release.
-On March 29, "Usseewa" reached 100 million plays on the Billboard JAPAN chart "Streaming Songs" after 17 weeks from charting-in, which was the sixth fastest in history and the youngest for a solo singer.

-On April 27, 2021, Ado released her fifth Single "Odo" which is used by NHK's Show about Vocaloid producers.
+On March 29, "Usseewa" reached 100 million plays on the Billboard Japan Streaming Songs chart after 17 weeks from its initial debut, which was the sixth fastest in history and the youngest for a solo singer.
+On April 27, 2021, Ado released her fourth single "Odo", which was used in an NHK show about Vocaloid producers.

-On June 11, 2021, she was chosen as the second Japanese female Artist for "YouTube's Artist on the Rise".
-And on June 14, 2021, she released her sixth Single "Yoru no Pierrot".
+On June 11, 2021, she was chosen as the second Japanese female artist for "YouTube's Artist on the Rise".
+On June 14, 2021, she released her fifth single, "Yoru no Pierrot".
+Her sixth single "Aitakute" was released on August 12.

-On December 11, 2021, she won "Best New Asian Artist Japan" for Mnet "MAMA".

-Ado provided the singing voice for the character Uta in the 2022 anime film One Piece Film: Red; the album Uta's Songs: One Piece Film Red, containing the vocal songs from the film was released on August 10, 2022.
-The film's theme song "New Genesis" topped Apple Music's Global Top 100 charts.

-From December 2022 to January 2023, Ado's first nationwide live tour "Shinkiro" will be held for 10 performances in six different locations throughout Japan.

-In October 2022, Ado signed with Geffen Records to release music in the United States alongside her current record deal with Virgin Music.
+In October, Ado announced her debut studio album, Kyōgen.
+Released on January 26, 2022, Kyōgen sold over 140,000 physical copies in its first week, a first for a female artist since Superfly's 2008 self titled debut album.
+Debuting at number one on both the Billboard Japan Hot Albums chart and the Oricon Albums chart, Ado become the first woman to have a debut album peak at number one on its first week on Japanese charts since Miwa's 2011 studio album, Guitarissimo.